Last Updated on

 If you experience carbon monoxide symptoms or hear your carbon monoxide detector alarm beep you should –

 - Leave your home and open windows/doors and turn off gas appliances if possible.

 - Seek medical attention immediately and tell your doctor about possible carbon monoxide poisoning.

 - Call your local Gas Safe registered gas engineer/heating engineer immediately to check your gas appliances and make them safe.

 It is highly recommended not using the ‘black spot’ carbon monoxide detectors as these do not give you an audible alarm to when there is carbon monoxide detected.

 Carbon monoxide is potentially dangerous to everyone.
 It is more likely to affect babies, young children, and pregnant women.
 It is also more potentially dangerous to people with chronic heart disease and respiratory problems.

-If you feel that there is a potential for carbon monoxide to spill into your home in Newcastle upon Tyne or you want to know how to get a carbon monoxide detector, then switch off all gas appliances immediately and call Housewarm now.
+If you feel that there is a potential for carbon monoxide to spill into your home or you want to know how to get a carbon monoxide detector, then switch off all gas appliances immediately and call a Gas Safe registered engineer.